-4. Security Contexts
+4 Security Contexts

 As we describe in the next two sections, we extend Nexus in two main ways to develop our secure communications infrastructure.
-First, we define a secure process creation interface, and integrate this with Nexus process creation mechanisms.
+First, we define a secure process creation interface, which we integrate with Nexus process creation mechanisms.
 Second, we extend Nexus communication mechanisms to use and manage security information.
-Both extensions make extensive use of a security context similar to that used in GSS-API [17].
+Both extensions make extensive use of a security context similar to that used in GSS-API [19].

 The Nexus security context is a data structure used to encapsulate security information.
 Security contexts are associated with communication links and always exist in pairs: one context is stored in a startpoint and the other in the associated endpoint.
 Each security context is composed of two parts: the security configuration and the security state.
 The security configuration describes what type of security should be used for the communication link as well as the manner in which those security measures should be applied.
-For example, we might configure one security context so that each message is encrypted using DES/ECB, while another security context is configured to encrypt with RC4 and also to perform authentication.
-This design not only allows us to configure security characteristics on a per-link basis, but also provides a framework in which we may exploit different implementations of security algorithms within a single application, e.g., exploiting high-performance encryption hardware [26] that only exists on some machines.
+For example, we might configure one security context so that each message is encrypted using DES/ECB, while another security context is configure to encrypt with RC4 and also to perform authentication.
+This design not only allows us to configure security characteristics on a per-link basis, but also provides a framework in which we may exploit different implementations of security algorithms within a single application, e.g., exploiting high-performance encryption hardware [29] that only exists on some machines.

 The security state houses the values needed to enforce the security specified by the configuration, such as keys and initialization vectors.
-Some encryption algorithms change the values of these keys and/or initialize vectors as a function of the plaintext they encrypt and ciphertext they decrypt.
-For those security states that change over time, endpoints are required to maintain a distinct security state for each startpoint bound to them.
-This necessitates additional communication when startpoints are copied (a round trip message) or destroyed remotely.
+Some encryption algorithms change the values of these keys and/or initialization vectors as a function of the plaintext they encrypt and ciphertext they decrypt.
+Hence, security state can change over time.

-5. Process Creation
+5 Process Creation